Holly Marcille Chamberlain

 • A hedge fund in the origination of, and ultimate foreclosure on, a $15 million line of credit to the operator of high-end skilled nursing facilities in Texas.

-• The lender in three securitized mortgage loans aggregating $101.5 million secured by a three multifamily properties in Las Vegas for two global real estate funds.
+• The lender in three securitized mortgage loans aggregating $101.5 million secured by three multifamily properties in Las Vegas for two global real estate funds.

 • The co-lenders in an $870 million floating-rate mortgage loan and two mezzanine loans aggregating $170 million secured by a portfolio of 92 hotels in 30 states.